01

 A specialized AI-agent content-readiness project for modern web teams.
+Measure, fix, and verify the machine-readable surface of your site.

 We intentionally keep the default profile focused and operational.
 Instead of broad, generic audits, we validate the checks most likely to affect whether an agent can discover your content and consume it correctly in real-world workflows.